-This combination of oiliness and accumulated dead skin cells further cement the skin pores.
-The acne bacterium, propionibacterium, takes this chance giving a chance to colonize and multiply.
+Then the acne causing bacteria (propionibacterium) takes this chance to colonize and multiply.
 It is this that now causes acne.

 Inflammation is the body’s way of saying, “I’m injured and trying to heal, don’t touch me.”
 With the pain and inflammation, you are forced to leave that body part untouched while it heals.

 PCOS itself is also a problem mainly with the kapha dosha.
 However, other doshas also have a role to play.
 These cascade of imbalances then lead to other complications, including skin conditions like acne.

 Ayurvedic herbs for PCOS treatment provide an effective way to reinstate hormonal balance and support normal functioning of the reproductive system.
 Ayurveda medicines are powerful anti-inflammatory agents that help to detox, improve insulin sensitivity, reduce inflammation and promote healthy skin.